-As at September 30, 2023 the Company holds a number of non-material investments in both private and public companies.
+As at December 31, 2023 the Company holds a number of investments in both private and public companies.
 The Company's investment holdings that are not traded in active markets by the Company are considered investments.
 Investments are accounted for as financial assets which are initially recognized at fair value and subsequently measured through fair value through profit or loss.